threefoldtech/rmb-rs/docs/readme.md

 - Message is sent to the worker, along side the twin object
 - worker can then try to call either `/rmb-remote` or `/rmb-reply` based on the Queue type.
 - if **FORWARD** the worker can report the caller immediately with an error if message was not able to deliver (calling Storage.reply() with right error filled in)

+# Proxying
+Proxying the support for one rmb instance (twin) to forward a message on behalf of another twin.
+This can be useful if the first rmb (the sender) can't run it's own instance of rmb, hence it can ask a nearby twin (over other means of communication that is not part of this specs) to send a message to another twin (receiver) over rmb protocol.
+But the receiver then need to send the answer back to the proxy, which will then deliver the reply to the caller.

+There are 3 parties in this scenario:
+- **sender**: A twin that is not running it's own instance of rmb, but has a configured twin object on the chain, hence it's public key is valid.
+- **proxy**: the twin with rmb instance, that will work as a bridge
+- **receiver**: Another twin with it's own rmb instance and can be reached over the rmb protocol.

+An instance of RMB only accepts messages from local processes (over redis).
+As explained above the /rmb-remote, and /rmb-reply are only intended for RMB to RMB communication.
+Hence to support proxying a 3rd party process must run local to the proxy rmb, this process will implement the public communication protocol to receive proxy requests from sender twins.
+This of course outside the scope of this document.

+> For example, an http app can run next to rmb that accepts request to proxy messages. for example the grid proxy.
+This process can implement validation on this message normally to save processing time.
+For example validate the signature, timestamps, etc...

+Once the 3rd party app receives a message, it can communicate with it's local rmb normally like any other local process.
+It can use available rmb client implementation.

+- **payload**: is the message that is intended for delivery to the receiver rmb
+- **envelope**: is the message that is initiated from proxy to receiver.

+The point is the 3rd party app, once it receives a `payload` message and once it's done with the validation, it will simply crete a new `envelope` message that wraps the payload.
+This message will have the fixed cmd `system.proxy`.
+Message is then sent normally to `receiver` rmb.

+`envelope` message goes through the same processing as a normal message (validation) note that the twin id on the envelope message is the `proxy` twin.

+This mean that this envelope message will end up on the `msgbus.system.proxy` queue (if all validation is fine).
+A special routine handler on this queue will does the following:

+- it will extract the `payload` message from the `data` field of the `envelope`
+- it will does payload validation (against the sender twin id), and timestamps validation, etc...
+- the message `$ret` is set to `msgbus.system.proxied`
+- the envelope message is parked in redis (using a special) `proxied.$id` key.
+TTL is applied
+- the message is sent to `msgbus.$cmd`
+- once the msg is processed by the local process. the message is then pushed on the correct `msgbus.system.proxied`
+- another routing (or same) is pulling from `msgbus.system.proxied`.
+- this will then get the envelope from redis and create a return message (setting correct src/dst) and push again the `envelop.$ret` (this was set by the normal rmb operation)
+- response will arrive at the 3rd party app normally